rse-ops/readthedocs-theme/README.md

 A [.github/workflows/build-deploy.yaml](.github/workflows/build-deploy.yaml) is provided that will build your docs on a PR, and deploy on merge to main.
 You can customize the triggers and the branches, if desired.
 Please [open an issue](https://github.com/rse-ops/readthedocs-theme/issues) if you need any help.
+You can see the example on GitHub pages [here](https://rse-ops.github.io/readthedocs-theme/).

+### CircleCI Preview

+CircleCI is unique in that it allows you to preview!
+So here we have added a [.circleci](.circleci) folder to allow for that.
+You'll need to connect your repository to [CircleCI](https://app.circleci.com) and ensure this folder is in the root.
+Some recommended settings -> Advanced for your project:

+ - only build pull requests
+ - auto cancel redundant builds

+Once you have it connected, you should be able to follow the project and then click on the "Artifacts" tab to see associated artifacts.
+An example build with artifacts can be seen [here](https://app.circleci.com/pipelines/github/rse-ops/readthedocs-theme/2/workflows/a8f1a404-c440-4e3a-b68d-1ff4ef4860cf/jobs/2/artifacts) (note that they likely expire after some time, so navigate around to find a more recent build!)

 License
 -------